-Andrew Martin - Sales Specialist
+Andrew Martin - Sales Advisor

 Andrew joined the Southdowns sales team after many years in the motor trade.